dromotherm/documentation/pages/themis/DLCF/README.md

 {% include note.html content="during the off-season, the flow temperature for the cell circuit, with an outside temperature of 20°C, can be raised from 30 to 40°C. The confort in the building will be improved." %}

-Even though there is a specific software named Softools to control the PLC, it can be easily queried and configured in TCPIP, via its ethernet port, using the modbus TCP mode.
-The Softools software is only necessary to program the device from scratch, and once programming is done, you can network it freely, which is essential for interoperability.
-This is valid with all modbus TCP hardware.

 Themis is basically a TCPIP network organized around a nanocomputer and using a 4G router for remote maintenance.
 The routeur has got a full DHCP server managing all connected TCPIP devices.
 It is therefore very easy to interface a Sofrel PLC to Themis.

 {% include note.html content="A python modbus TCP interfacer is available within Themis to query a Modbus TCP hardware such as the sofrel PLC." %}

-At the end of 2017, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.
-The Davis vantage being a 868Mhz radio device streaming to a modbus RTU receiver, the connection was achieved using an Anybus AB7007 RTU to TCP converter, and the Davis vantage was defined as a slave device (or external PLC) within the Sofrel.

-At that time, the Themis project was still very young and had not yet adopted the 169 mhz Enless sensors to measure outdoor and indoor temperatures.

-In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.

 ## Anybus AB7007
 https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007